ARVLIKHITH/Business-Processess-BPRO/README.md

 The first part of the project focused on **Business Process Modelling** using **BPMN (Business Process Model and Notation)**.
 The task was to **design a digital schema** that outlines every key step in the lifecycle of the product – from **procurement of raw materials** to **final customer delivery**.

-I used **Camunda Modeler** to build the BPMN diagram, and I also created a **Process Profile** (document) that defined all the process inputs, outputs, suppliers, and customers.
+I used **Camunda Modeller** to build the BPMN diagram, and I also created a **Process Profile** (document) that defined all the process inputs, outputs, suppliers, and customers.

 ---